xavier268/rgen/README.md

     // create a generator for this pattern generator := NewGen(pattern)
     // create a source of entropy
-	entropy := NewRandInter()
+	chooser := NewRandChooser()

-	// create a string matching the pattern result := generator.Next(entropy)
+	// Now, you can ask the generator to create a string using the chooser to make its decisions. result := generator.Next(chooser)

-    // if you don't trust the package, you may verify the string actually matches.
+    // if you don't trust the package and want to verify that the string actually matches ... err := generator.Verify(chooser)
-    // i you were able to create a string that does not verify, let me know, because it would be a bug. err := generator.Verify(result)
     if err != nil {
         ...
     }